shpegun60/dallas_temperature_FSM_HAL/README.md

 	}
 }

-//for get temp an id devices go to  DallasTemperatureData declaration
+//for get temp and id devices go to  DallasTemperatureData declaration